 The Corps of Engineers reviews these projects to ensure environmental impacts to aquatic resources are avoided or minimized as much as possible.
 Consistent with the administration’s goal of “no net loss of wetlands” a Corps permit may require a property owner to restore, establish, enhance or preserve other aquatic resources in order to replace those impacted by the proposed project.
 This compensatory mitigation process seeks to replace the loss of existing aquatic resource functions and area.
 The Corps is responsible for determining the appropriate form and amount of compensatory mitigation required.
 Methods of providing compensatory mitigation include aquatic resource restoration, establishment, enhancement, and in certain circumstances, preservation.

 Note: The goal of compensatory mitigation for impacts to aquatic resources, including wetlands, is the restoration and maintenance of the chemical, physical, and biological integrity of the Nation's waters.
-The functional assessment method used in determining compensatory mitigation requirements for wetlands in the Little Rock District is the Charleston Method.
+The functional assessment method used in determining compensatory mitigation requirements for wetlands in the Little Rock District is the Charleston Method within the state of Arkansas and the Missouri Wetland Mitigation Method within the state of Missouri.
 The Charleston Method was developed by the Charleston District of the Corps of Engineers and has been adopted by numerous Corps districts.